 How is word of mouth different from the social proof?

 Social proof is influencing users to try your experience based on opinions, reviews, word-of-mouth, and feedback.

 As a majority of people rely on recommendations and references from others before making a booking, social proof is imperative and the way to grow awareness, goodwill, and eventually bookings.

 Tips to make word of mouth a part of your marketing strategy and grow bookings.

 - Add customer testimonials to your website.
 Let prospective guests know what your people who’ve experienced a stay with you have to say.
 STAAH’s ReviewMinder is an easy way to manage and showcase reviews from key websites such as TripAdvisor, Expedia, etc on your own website.

 - Encourage User-Generated Content (UGC).
 It may seem like a buzzword, but content created and shared by customers has an authenticity factor that is irreplaceable in a paid format.
 You can use this material smartly to create engaging marketing collateral and drive up preference.
 Examples include photos taken on your property, guests enjoying your services, etc. Videos are a fantastic resource to have from guests.
 You can encourage guests to share content with you by:

 - Creating a unique hashtag for your property.

-- Incentivise creation and sharing of content by offering discounts, a free gift or similar.
+- Incentivize creation and sharing of content by offering discounts, a free gift or similar.

 - Create a sense of community by displaying UGC on your website.